mjb3/Discuit.jl/docs/src/examples.md

 plot_geweke_series(rs)
 ```

-The results of MCMC analyses can also be saved to file and analysed further at a later time, or in the companion [R package](https://mjb3.github.io/Discuit/)  In Julia, run:
+The results of MCMC analyses can also be saved to file for analysis in the companion [R package](https://mjb3.github.io/Discuit/).
+In Julia, run:

     print_mcmc_results(rs, "path/to/mcmc/data/")